xl4kj/doc-ci-cd-workflow-playground/docs/en/credential-revocation.rst

     - The Algorithm used for hashing the Credential to which the Status Assertion is bound.
 The value SHOULD be set to ``sha-256``.
     - `OAUTH-STATUS-ASSERTION`_.
   * - **credential_status_type** [#]_
-    - Numerical value indicating the validity of the Credential linked to the Status Assertion describing its state, mode, condition or stage.
+    - Numerical value indicating the validity of the Credential linked to the Status Assertion describing its state.
 All values taken from IANA "OAuth Status Types" registry for Status List values (see Section 7 of `TOKEN-STATUS-LIST`_) MAY be supported.
 Values from ``0x00`` to ``0x02`` MUST be supported with the following meaning:

       - ``0x00 - VALID``: The status of the Digital Credential is valid, correct or legal.
-      - ``0x01 - INVALID``: The status of the Digital Credential is revoked, annulled, taken back, recalled or cancelled.
+      - ``0x01 - INVALID``: The status of the Digital Credential is revoked, annulled, taken back, or cancelled.
 This state is irreversible.
-      - ``0x02 - SUSPENDED``: The status of the Digital Credential is temporarily invalid, hanging, debarred from privilege.
+      - ``0x02 - SUSPENDED``: The status of the Digital Credential is temporarily invalid, hanging.
 This state is reversible.

     - This Specification, `TOKEN-STATUS-LIST`_ .
   * - **credential_status_detail**